 2. Separation of concerns

 The web application should comprise self-contained and modular components so that adding features and fixing bugs is a lot easier.
-The web application architecture should also solve problems consistently and uniformly and just be as uncomplicated as possible.
+The modern web application architecture should also solve problems consistently and uniformly and just be as uncomplicated as possible.
 That way, your web apps will have better than 99.9% uptime.

-It is essential to ensure your web app architecture can be scaled horizontally across several servers and regions to handle massive website traffic fluctuations.
+It is essential to ensure your modern web app architecture can be scaled horizontally across several servers and regions to handle massive website traffic fluctuations.
 In this day and age, it also means relying on the cloud as that way, and you only pay in proportion to your bandwidth usage.
 It should also support the latest standards, including analytics and A/B testing, offer fast response times, and automated deployments.

 4. Failure management

 Your web app architecture should be designed so that it doesn’t crash, and even if it does, it can heal itself.
 Moreover, it is essential not to have a single point of failure as they would make rebooting extremely difficult.
-Your web app architecture should also allow for easy creation of known data, and errors should be logged in a user-friendly way.
+Your web app multi-tier architecture should also allow for easy creation of known data, and errors should be logged in a user-friendly way.

 Every business needs a robust web app architecture!